Project

 I am currently trying to figure out if they represent the same notion, or if the $VERBOSE levels are more related to the interpreter's, and the Logger ones let under each developer's responsibility.

-Updated by djberg96 (Daniel Berger) almost 9 years ago
+Updated by djberg96 (Daniel Berger) over 9 years ago

 Any thoughts on structured warnings core team?